10 Home Hacks to Save Water and Reduce Your Bill16 June 2022 | Smart Saving Water

 How can you save water?
 Remember it’s not just leaks that create wastage.

 At Hero Labs, we’re passionate about saving your pocket as well as the planet.

-A typical UK household pays £415 a year for their water, and it’s only set to rise in 2019.
-The average water bill goes up £16 a year, and that’s in spite of water companies investing £8 billion a year in an attempt to slow it down.
-Rising bills have even prompted the Consumer Council for Water to warn that hundreds of thousands of UK residents in the UK “can’t afford to flush the toilet” – a figure they say has risen by 50% in the past year alone.
+A typical UK household pays £419 a year for their water, and it’s only set to rise over the course of the 2022/23 financial year.
+The average water bill goes up £16 a year, and that’s in spite of water companies having investing £8 billion a year in the past in an attempt to slow it down.
+Rising bills have even prompted the Consumer Council for Water to warn that hundreds of thousands of UK residents in the UK “can’t afford to flush the toilet” – a figure they say rose by 50% in 2018.

 In the 1830’s the average person in the UK got by on just 18 litres of water per day – nowadays, we use about 135 litres a day.
 Here’s ten top tips to reduce your water consumption, your bill and your carbon footprint too.

 According to the biggest ever review of UK water use, showering is the number one culprit in high water bills.

 The thought of getting in from a run in the pouring rain, peeling off your soaked layers and rushing your way through a three-minute shower is enough to put anyone off the idea of water conservation (and exercise for that matter).
 But did you know that cutting just thirty seconds off your shower can save you £120 a year for a family of four?

 Fitting a low-flow head on your shower will produce similar results, and many happy users report that they can’t even tell the difference.
 One thing you definitely will notice is the extra spending money in your pocket at the end of the year!